Ari Mannio: Elite career

-Mannio opened 2009 with a massive personal best of 85.70, an improvement of more than four metres on his previous best.
+Mannio opened 2009 with a massive personal best of 85.70 metres, an improvement of over four metres on his previous best.
 This mark was only beaten that year by five throwers worldwide and would remain his season best, even though he also exceeded his 2008 best in all of his next four competitions and either exceeded or equalled it in a total of ten competitions over the year.
-He also finally struck international gold: again entering the European U23 Championships as the leading favorite, he was passed in the last round by Czech Republic's Petr Frydrych but rebounded with a championship record of 84.57.
+He also finally struck international gold: again entering the European U23 Championships as the leading favorite, he was passed in the last round by Czech Republic's Petr Frydrych but rebounded with a championship record of 84.57 metres.

-Even so, he missed making Finland's four-man team for the 2009 World Championships.
-Tero Pitkämäki was named as the defending World Champion and Tero Järvenpää based on his stellar 2008 season, while Teemu Wirkkala, who like the other two had represented Finland at the Olympics the year before, qualified in the first trial meet at Pihtipudas.
+Even with these improvements, Mannio missed making Finland's four-man team for the 2009 World Championships.
+Tero Pitkämäki was named as the defending World Champion and Tero Järvenpää based on his stellar 2008 season, while Teemu Wirkkala, who, like the other two had represented Finland at the Olympics the year before, qualified in the first trial meet at Pihtipudas.
 This left the fourth spot between Mannio and Antti Ruuskanen.
 Ruuskanen beat Mannio in many of the remaining meets, crucially including the Finnish Championships, and got the last spot while Mannio was named a reserve.

-He qualified for the 2012 and 2016 Olympic games, reaching the final in 2012.
+Mannio qualified for the 2012 and 2016 Olympic games, reaching the final in 2012.
+In 2015, Mannio beat his personal best again, with his new personal best being at 86.82 metres, an improvement of about 1 metre from his previous best in 2009.